Abhinav-Sharmaaaa/Count-It/README.md

 ## 🖥️ Deployment

 ### Frontend
-The frontend is live at: [https://count-it-frontend.render.com](#) (replace with actual URL if available).
+The frontend is live at: [https://count-it.render.com](#).

 ### Backend
-The backend is available on Docker Hub: [your-dockerhub-username/count-it-backend](https://hub.docker.com/r/your-dockerhub-username/count-it-backend)
+The backend is available on Docker Hub: [abhinav2654/count-it-backend-2](https://hub.docker.com/r/abhinav2654/count-it-backend-2)

 ---